OTCShare2/ansible-intel-aws-vm/README.md

 To use a role in an Ansible playbook, you simply need to list it in the roles section of the playbook.
 Ansible will then automatically load the role and execute its tasks.

-For this module, There are 3 roles.
+For this module, there are 3 roles.
 1. <a name="amazon_ec2_rhel_default_vpc"> amazon_ec2_rhel_default_vpc</a> - It creates an AWS Red Hat Enterprise Linux (RHEL) EC2 instance on a 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) in the default VPC
 2. <a name="amazon_linux_ec2_non_default_vpc"> amazon_linux_ec2_non_default_vpc</a> creates an AWS EC2 instance on 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) on Linux Operating System in a non-default VPC
 3. <a name="gen_ai_demo"> gen_ai_demo</a> It creates an Amazon M7i EC2 Instance with 4th Generation Intel® Xeon® Scalable Processor (Sapphire Rapids) & Intel® Cloud Optimized Recipe for FastChat and Stable Diffusion